 Tips for making bone broth from scratch

 You can use any meat bones for this.
-Chicken, beef, fish, deer, elk, or whatever you have on hand.
+Chicken, beef, pork, fish, deer, elk, or whatever you have on hand.

 Make bone broth part of your weekly routine by making a roasted chicken first and then using those bones for bone broth.
 Talk about a money savor!